JamieS56/Milestone-Project-2/README.md

 }
 ```

 #### How to test:

 Play the game and click the dots and it will disappear.

 ### High score system

 ![High score testing](./assets/images/testing/high-score.png)

-The high score is saved in local memory as shown on the right.
-The code used tests the availability of local storage and checks before displaying
-the high score incase it isn't available.
-It works fully on all devices supporting local storage
+#### Intended Function:

+To save the high score in local memory and compare it to the current games score and set it to the high score box.

+#### Bugs I had:

+I had no issues with the high score system.

 #### How to test:

 Get the high score close the tab on your browser and then reopen and your high score will be saved and shown in the high score box.

 ### Rule button

 ![rules testing](./assets/images/user-stories/user-stories-rules.png)

-All it's meant to do is show a pop up on screen of the rules with a close button.
+#### Intended Function:

+Open and close the rules pop up.

+#### Bugs I had:

+I had no issues with the rules button.

 #### How to test: